Homemade Sour Rhubarb Candy

 How to make rhubarb candy

-• Rinse any dirt or debris off rhubarb and trim the ends
+• Rinse any dirt or debris off the rhubarb and trim the ends.

-• In a medium saucepan combine sugar and water.
-Heat on low heat and stir until the sugar dissolves.
+• In a medium saucepan combine the sugar and water.
+Heat on low and stir until the sugar dissolves.
 Remove from heat and allow to cool while you prepare the rhubarb.

-• Next, we want to choose how sour we want our candy.
-Peel off the skin on each piece of rhubarb.
-I usually remove 2-3 strips for the perfect sourness.
+• Next, peel off some of the skin on each piece of rhubarb.
+I usually remove 2-3 strips for the perfect tartness.
 You can remove less, but you still want the brine to get into the fruit, so make sure you remove at least 1 strip.

-• Toss the rhubarb into a shallow dish or a 1-2 gallon bag with the brine.
+• Toss the rhubarb into a shallow dish or a 1 or 2 gallon bag with the brine.
 I like to use a 2 gallon bag.
 Mix or toss the mixture every 30-60 mins.
 Allow the rhubarb to marinade in the mixture for 2 hours.

 • Drain the brine from the rhubarb.

-• Place rhubarb sticks onto the dehydrator trays.
+• Place the rhubarb sticks onto the dehydrator trays.

 • Check the dehydrator and remove pieces as necessary from hours 12 to 15.